CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Results

-\textit{\underline{Mass Location Randomization (Sim):}} To assess robustness to modeling mismatches, we introduce random perturbations to the torso mass location to simulate sim-to-real discrepancies in inertial properties.
+\textit{\underline{Robustness evaluation:}} To assess robustness to modeling mismatches, we introduce random perturbations to the torso mass location to simulate sim-to-real discrepancies in inertial properties.
 Specifically, the torso center of mass is uniformly displaced within a box of size $\pm [0.05~\text{m}~(x), 0.05~\text{m}~(y), 0.01~\text{m}~(z)]$.
 For each policy, we sample 50 randomized configurations and evaluate the velocity tracking performance across episodes, reporting the mean and standard deviation.
-As shown in Fig.~\ref{fig:mass_randomization}, both CLF-RL policies exhibit significantly lower performance variance compared to the baseline.
+As shown in Fig.~\ref{fig:mass_randomization}, both CLF-RL policies exhibit significantly lower performance variance compared to the hand-tuned baseline, with the unitree-baseline having the largest variance .
 This indicates improved robustness and consistency under structural uncertainties.

-\textit{\underline{Added Mass Perturbation (Sim):}} To further evaluate robustness, we introduce an 8\,kg payload to the torso and compare tracking performance across the three policy variants under a velocity ramp command.
+To further evaluate robustness, we introduce an 8\,kg payload to the torso and compare tracking performance across the three policy variants under a velocity ramp command.
 As shown in Fig.~\ref{fig:sim_added_mass}, the CLF-based RL policies maintain more accurate velocity tracking, demonstrating improved resilience to payload-induced dynamics changes.